APJansen/TDUr/README.md

 # TD-Ur

-We present an AI that plays Ur at human level.
 Ur's successor Backgammon was the first game in which human experts were surpassed by a learned AI, called [TD-Gammon](https://www.csd.uwo.ca/~xling/cs346a/extra/tdgammon.pdf) by Tesauro.
 Since Ur is thought to be a simpler predecessor of Backgammon, it seems appropriate and sufficient to use the techniques of TD-Gammon for Ur, resulting in the TD-Ur presented here.

+--TODO: add comment about performance

-The essential techniques are using a neural network to parametrize a value function, which is learned using TD(lambda) and a 2-ply lookahead.
+The essential techniques are using a neural network to parametrize a value function, which is learned using TD(lambda) and a 2-ply lookahead search.

-If this means nothing to you, what follows is a quick explanation.
+If this means nothing to you, what follows is a basic explanation of all the techniques used.
 For more detail I recommend the book [Reinforcement Learning: An Introduction](http://incompleteideas.net/book/the-book-2nd.html), by Sutton and Barto, and these [video lectures](https://www.youtube.com/watch?v=2pWv7GOvuf0&list=PLqYmG7hTraZDM-OYHWgPebj2MfCFzFObQ) by David Silver.

 <a name="rl"/>